Claiming Parental Leave Pay

 - are no longer the primary carer of your child

-- leave Australia and you no longer meet residence requirements
+- leave Australia and no longer meet residence requirements, or

-- claim or choose a start date 34 weeks after your child is born or enters your care
+- claim or choose a start date that is more than 34 weeks after your child is born or adopted

 Information you need for your claim

-- the date you first arrived in Australia, if you were not born in Australia
+- if you were not born in Australia, the date you first arrived

-- details of periods you were outside Australia (since 1994)
+- details of periods when you have lived outside Australia

 - details of your work over the last 13 months, including hours worked and unpaid leave taken

-- your employer’s Australian Business Number and contact details
+- your employer's Australian Business Number and payroll contact details, and

 - the date you would like your Paid Parental Leave period to start